Do you have concerns about your business?

 Administration is formal insolvency process brought by a company or its creditors.
 A court makes an administration order over the company, and from that point on, an administrator is appointed who acts for the company during the administration.
 A company administration can last up to a year, or longer if the court agrees it is necessary.

-One major benefit of putting a company into administration is that the company enjoys protection from its creditors due to a ban on legal proceedings being brought against the company while in administration.
-This gives valuable breathing space to rescue a company, giving it time to recover, or time to negotiate a sale of some or all of the business or assets, which in turn can save jobs and provide a better return to creditors.
+- this gives valuable breathing space to rescue a company, giving it time to recover, or time to negotiate a sale of some or all of the business or assets, which in turn can save jobs and provide a better return to creditors

 The administration procedure is only suitable for businesses that remain viable at least in part, and needs some breathing room in which to trade and consider options for the business.